Luiszicart/Luiszicart/README.md

 ### Hi there 👋

-### I'm a Developer, endurance athlete and halfway economist
+### I'm a Developer, endurance athlete and halfway econo

 - :seedling: I'm currently deepening my knowledge in React, Node, Testing (Jest), GraphQL and Express.
 - :hammer: Goals for this year?
 Refine the web development path, polishing specific knowledge and learning about new technologies.